Vanuatu – Guide for Backpackers

 Arriving in Vanuatu

 Your South Pacific island adventure begins here, landing in Vanuatu.
 International flights land in Bauerfield on Efate, only 10 minutes away from Port Vila, the capital city of Vanuatu.
+Check out which airlines are currently flying to Vanuatu and compare prices on Skyscanner.

 Entry Requirements to Vanuatu

 Travellers who are citizens of the Commonwealth countries, EU countries, Fiji, Japan, Norway, Philippines, South Korea, Switzerland, China and USA can visit Vanuatu for up to 30 days without a visa.
 You will need a valid travel ticket out of Vanuatu and your passport must be valid for six months beyond your intended stay.
-Other nationalities will have to contact The Immigration Department.
+Other nationalities will have to contact the Immigration Department.

 The main island of Vanuatu, Efate, is home to the bustling city of Port Vila.
 As you can imagine from the name, it is a harbour city – one that is a great base for activities that draw backpackers to the South Pacific islands in the first place: diving, snorkelling, kayaking and chilling on the beaches.

-Wrecks, reefs, drop offs and caves can all be explored by diving in Efate’s waters.
+Wrecks, reefs, drop-offs and caves can all be explored by diving in Efate’s waters.
 Dive Hat Island, on the north side of Efate, has many tunnels and hidden places to see an array of colourful marine life.
 Do a wreck drive of the Star of Russia or Malapoa Point where there is discarded ammunition left by the US at the end of WW2.
 Take a boat tour to Moso Island to see a turtle sanctuary.
 See a clown fish colony at Hideaway Island.
 Oh yeah, and there is the world’s first Underwater Post Office!
 Because, of all the things anyone has dreamed about having underwater, a post office is definitely one of them.

 Of course, beach-lovers will not be disappointed.
 While Eton Beach is the most popular, there are more beaches to find at Takara, Undine Bay, Erakor Island and Mele Bay.
 It’s worth going to Lelepa Island for something a little more than beaches.
 There, explore Feles Cave and the coral gardens on the southeast coast.

 Mountains, forest, dive sites and the vibrant Luganville, make up Espiritu Santo, Vanuatu’s largest island.
 Commonly known as Santo, it was a large US military base during WW2.
 Signs of this can be seen today, such as old airstrips and sunken war wrecks, which are now great dive spots.
-Check out Million Dollar Point to see a, what looks like, a whole world forgotten underwater.
+Check out Million Dollar Point to see a, what looks like, a whole world has forgotten underwater.
 Entry to the site is charged.
 SS President Coolidge is an easily accessible wreck dive in Segond Channel.

 Inland at Santo, visit Five Rivers to see the Vanuatu imperial pigeon, a cascade waterfall and try a bit of prawn fishing.
 Millennium Cave is also worth visiting for the adventurous backpacker.
 The cave stretches 20 metres deep into the forest, filled with bats and swallows.

-One of those magical places are the Blue Holes.
+One of those magical places is the Blue Holes.
 Unique to Vanuatu, they are fed by a freshwater spring and are a great place to swim and snorkel.
 Entry to these is charged.
 Chasing blue holes might also take you to Malo Island, with its very own stunning Blue Hole and Malo River.
 Relax on the white sand beaches or take part in fish feeding and turtle spotting.

 Finally, escape to an offshore island, such as Aore, Tutuba and Bokissa, which are covered in coconut palm trees and beaches: a paradise.